 One apartment at a time, Eric and Mary Braden are refurbishing the Knickerbocker Apartments from a seedy, run-down, eyesore back to the luxurious and highly desirable rentals in the middle of downtown Spokane.
 The apartments have been in Braden’s family for nearly 30 years, but her brother’s failing health prevented him from maintaining the National Register property properly.
 When Mary’s husband Eric retired, the two relocated to Spokane and have spent their retirement years--and a large chunk of their nest egg--to bring to Knickerbocker back to its former glory.

 Each year the State Historic Preservation Officer recognizes achievement in historic preservation by recognizing outstanding rehabilitations of historic buildings and structures.
 Awards made in this category are named in honor of late Tacoma architect Valerie Sivinski.
 The first of three 2015 award recipients in this category is made to the Steinbrenner Family of Ridgefield for the restoration of the Hilltop Barn.
 The exact age of the Hilltop barn is unknown but it is estimated to be close to 120 years old and has been Ridgefield landmark for generations.
 The massive barn structure was constructed of old growth lumber produced on-site while clearing the land for agriculture.
 The barn was used in the dairying industry for about 100 years before it was no longer safe.
-It languished for years suffering from decay until the Steinbrenner Family purchased the barn and began to restore it in honor of their teenage son who loved the barn but had tragically died of cancer.
+It languished for years suffering from decay until the Steinbrenner Family purchased the barn and began the restoration.

 The final award in this year’s Rehabilitation category is the stunning transformation of Union Stables, in Seattle’s Pike Place Market.
 The Union Stables was constructed in 1909 as place to keep teams of horses needed in the day-to-day activities in downtown Seattle.
 As trucks and automobiles replaced horses, there was little to no need for the stables.
 In most communities, the stables were simply demolished.
 Not so in Seattle.
 The Union Stables represents a once common building type rarely seen today, but question still remained; what to do with it?
 The Union Stables underwent a complete rehabilitation by Allegra Properties including earthquake retrofitting to meet current City of Seattle standards.
 Many of the architectural elements including the whimsical decorative horse head inspired gargoyles were refurbished.
 The Union Stables are now highly desirable office and retail space within walking distance of Pike Place Market.